rar0n/rarons-TTS-Reader/README.md

 # rarons TTS Reader - Read long-form text aloud (KoboldCpp API)

+A small Python app that reads pasted text aloud through KoboldCpp's TTS API, with live highlighting, better pauses (hopefully), better handling of (some/most?) punctuations and numbers.
+Can save rendered audio and subtitles (for use in a player later).

 - Built to work around limited context memory, making KoboldCpp's TTS stutter or stop on long single-shot TTS requests.

-A small Python app that reads pasted text aloud through KoboldCpp's TTS API, with live highlighting, better pauses (hopefully), better handling of punctuations and numbers.
-Can save rendered audio and subtitles!

 ### Features